Richard Albert Canfield: Biography

 In 1893, Richard Albert Canfield took a partnership in the Saratoga Clubhouse in Saratoga Springs, New York and bought it outright the following year for $250,000.
 Business was lucrative and he became an extremely wealthy man.
 However, gambling was illegal in the United States and in 1885 he served a six-month sentence in Rhode Island jail for violating gaming laws.
 Canfield invested an estimated $800,000 in enhancing the building and the grounds of Congress Park to bring them up to the standards of the top European establishments.
-In 1902–3, he added a sumptuous dining room to the back of the Clubhouse fitting it with stained glass windows and an early form of air conditioning.
+In 1902–3, he added a dining room to the back of the Clubhouse fitting it with stained glass windows and an early form of air conditioning.
 He ordered marble statuary for the Italian gardens in the northeast corner of Congress Park.
 The elegant atmosphere made the cream of society feel welcome to bet their money on the Clubhouses's many games of chance.
 Canfield was recognized as the King of the Gamblers; Saratoga Springs was seen as the American Monte Carlo.
 In Saratoga Springs, he kept the Clubhouse going until 1907.
-The clientele during this period included not only members of wealthy families like the Whitneys, Vanderbilts and J. P. Morgan's, but gambling legends like Diamond Jim Brady and John Warne "Bet-a-Million" Gates, and prominent entertainers like Gate's girlfriend Lillian Russell and impresario Florenz Ziegfeld.
+The clientele during this period included not only members of wealthy families like the Whitneys, Vanderbilts and J. P. Morgan's, but gambling legends like Diamond Jim Brady and John Warne "Bet-a-Million" Gates, and prominent entertainers like Gates' girlfriend Lillian Russell and impresario Florenz Ziegfeld.
 This socially distinctive era, regarded as the city's golden age, ended in 1907 when reformers succeeded in banning gambling in the city.
 Canfield retired and sold the hotel and grounds to the city four years later, in 1911.
 The Pure Food and Drug Act hurt sales of bottled Saratoga Water, and the year after buying from Canfield, the city bought the Congress Hall hotel and bottling plant and demolished them.
 The Canfield Casino in Saratoga Springs now houses the Historical Society.

 Canfield owned a number of fashionable gambling houses in New York, Rhode Island, Saratoga Springs and Newport.
 In December 1902 his New York clubhouse at 5 East 44th Street in Manhattan was raided, and Canfield, who was not actually arrested, escaped to England where he lived for the next four and half months.